-Institutional Review Board Statement: The study was conducted in accordance with the Declaration of Helsinki, and approved by the Institutional Review Board (or Ethics Committee) of the institutional ethical review board of the Faculty of Behavioral and Movement Sciences of the Vrije Universiteit Amsterdam (VCWE-2023-100R3, 27-11-2023).
+Institutional Review Board Statement: The study was conducted in accordance with the Declaration of Helsinki and approved by the Institutional Review Board of the Institutional Ethical Review Board of the Faculty of Behavioral and Movement Sciences of the Vrije Universiteit Amsterdam (VCWE-2023-100R3, 27 November 2023).

 Informed Consent Statement: Informed consent was obtained from all subjects involved in the study.

-Data Availability Statement: Data can be found at https://osf.io/qtn3k/ (folder Data January 2023).
+Data Availability Statement: Data and protocol can be found at https://osf.io/qtn3k/ (folder Data January 2023, accessed on 8 October 2024).

-Acknowledgments: We thank Corina Schoorl, Caroline Blom, Ivana Lenardic, Kyara Sannes, Naomi Schriel, Megan Comyns and Danique Turk for testing participants in the NEMO Science Museum.
-This study was funded by a starting grant awarded to Katinka van der Kooij by the Vrije Universiteit Amsterdam.
+Acknowledgments: We thank Corina Schoorl, Caroline Blom, Ivana Lenardic, Kyara Sannes, Naomi Schriel, Megan Comyns, and Danique Turk for testing participants in the NEMO Science Museum.
+This study was funded by a starter grant awarded to Katinka van der Kooij by the Vrije Universiteit Amsterdam.